 Unicel Hot Tub and Spa Replacement Filter Cartridge

-Best for Spas
+Best for spas

 Cartridge pool filters are a great choice if you maintain your own pool.
-They’re low maintenance and cost-effective and clean better than many sand filters.
-Just remember, they’re mostly designed for smaller pump speeds, so check your pump’s specs before purchasing any new filters.
+They’re low maintenance, cost-effective, and clean better than many sand filters.
+Remember, they’re mostly designed for smaller pump speeds, so check your pump’s specs before purchasing any new filters.
 A higher flow rate might cause the water to bypass the filter system, which can lead to algae buildup.
 And if you’re looking for more great ways to keep your pool clean, check out our top choices for the best pool chlorine floater.